-Date of Money Laundering Report Form being received \\\\\
+Date of Money Laundering Report Form being received

-Date when acknowledged receipt of Money Laundering Report Form \\\\\
+Date when acknowledged receipt of Money Laundering Report Form

 Report Form related to:

 Report Form completed by:

 Officer contact details:

 Action taken to review Report Form

 Findings of review

 Are there reasonable grounds for suspecting money laundering activity?
 If yes, please give details.

+254

+If there are reasonable grounds for suspicion, will a report be made to NCA?
 If no, please explain reasons for non-disclosure.

-If yes, please complete the following details

-Date or report to NCA:

-Details of liaison with NCA regarding the report:
+If yes, please complete the following details Date or report to NCA: Details of liaison with NCA regarding the report: Notice period: Notice period.
+Moratorium period: Is consent required from NCA?

-Notice period:

-Moratorium period:

-Is consent required from NCA?
 Has consent been received?
 Date consent given by MLRO to employee for Council to proceed with the transaction

-Date consent given by MLRO to employee for any prohibited act transactions to proceed:
+proceed:

 Other relevant information

 Signed

 Name

 Date